groue/CombineTraits/README.md

 In the Combine framework, the built-in `Empty`, `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of publishers that conform to `MaybePublisher`.

-Conversely, `Publishers.Sequence` is not a maybe publisher, because not all sequences contain zero or one element.
+Conversely, `Publishers.Sequence` is not a maybe publisher, because not all sequences contain zero or one value.

 - [AnyMaybePublisher]
 - [`sinkMaybe(receive:)`]